-The inspection phase of Pre-Purchase and Condition & Value surveys generally take from 3-4 hours to complete, depending on the vessel and location of haul out and sea trial.
+The inspection phase of Pre-Purchase and Condition & Value surveys generally take from 3-5 hours to complete, depending on the vessel, location of haul out, and sea trial.
 The survey report is emailed typically within 5 business days after the inspection is completed, and only to the client unless otherwise requested in advance.

 To ensure that you receive the most thorough and successful survey, please review the following list to ensure that your vessel is ready:

-- The owner or a representative of the owner (such as a listing broker) must be present for the survey.
+- The owner or a representative of the owner (such as a listing broker) must be present for the survey unless previously agreed.
 We cannot start the engine or other systems with expressed permission from the owner or their representative.

 - All unnecessary gear should be removed from the vessel to allow us to access every compartment.
 Unless explicitly stated, it is assumed that everything on board during the survey is included in the sale and therefore the valuation.

-- Everything that you want to have included in the survey needs to be present for us to inspect, including tenders, canvas, life rafts, sails, trailers, etc. Items not physically present for the survey cannot be included in the valuation of the vessel.
+- Everything that you want to have included in the survey needs to be present for us to inspect, including tenders, canvas, life rafts, sails, trailers, etc. Items not physically present for the survey cannot be included in the survey or valuation of the vessel.

 - The vessel, including the bilge and engine compartment, should be clean and accessible.
-Your surveyor will not unfasten secured floorboards or panels for access to the bilge, engine, or other systems.
+Your surveyor will not unfasten secured floorboard or panels for access to the bilge, engine, or other systems.

 - If the vessel has any AC powered systems on board, then shore power must be available to the vessel (ideally while in the water.)